Cascade Medical is offering free breast cancer screenings for uninsured women in the Upper Valley, thanks to a caring group of local business owners.

 “Our biggest goal was to impact our community directly,” said Shawna Villalazo, owner of The Bubblery.
 “If we can help one person come in and get checked, it will be worth it.”

-Participating businesses include: Simply Just For U, Flavor Express, Jones Gallery, Village Alps, Art to Suit You, Mainz House of Rocks, The Broken Barrel Mercantile, The Bubblery and India House.
+This year, more businesses joined the effort: Posy, Simply Just For U, Flavor Express, Jones Gallery, Village Alps, Art to Suit You, Mainz House of Rocks, The Broken Barrel Mercantile, The Bubblery and India House.

 Thanks to the Think Pink fund, Cascade Medical is offering free mammograms throughout October for uninsured women who live within the hospital district, including Dryden, Peshastin, Leavenworth and Plain.
 As the Think Pink campaign grows, the hope is that more women will come forward to get screened.